 - Mancini GB, Hartigan PM, Bates ER, et al. Prognostic importance of coronary anatomy and left ventricular ejection fraction despite optimal therapy: assessment of residual risk in the Clinical Outcomes Utilizing Revascularization and Aggressive DruG Evaluation Trial.
 Am Heart J 2013;166:481-7.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Chronic Angina

 Keywords: Acute Coronary Syndrome, Angina Pectoris, Angiography, Angioplasty, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Aspirin, Atherosclerosis, Biological Products, Cardiomyopathies, Catheterization, Cicatrix, Coronary Artery Bypass, Coronary Artery Disease, Diabetes Mellitus, Type 2, Drug Evaluation, Health Resources, Heart Failure, Motivation, Myocardial Infarction, Myocardial Ischemia, Myocardium, Outpatients, Percutaneous Coronary Intervention, Prospective Studies, Random Allocation, Registries, Risk Factors, Stroke, Sympathetic Nervous System, Tomography, Emission-Computed, Ventricular Dysfunction, Ventricular Function, Left, Angina, Stable